New York City Maps and Mapping Resources

 The New York City Map Portal provides you with access to New York City data and NYC.gov applications with address level data and maps.
 Find building, property, and community information as well as neighborhood statistics with ease.

 The Center for Urban Research at CUNY works with city agencies, non-profits and others to provide access to and analyze data about New York.
-They have produced (among other fantastic resources) the websites 1940s New York, Redistricting and You, Changing NYC Neighborhoods, and the major resource OASIS (the Open Accessible Space Information System).
+They have produced (among other fantastic resources) the websites 1940s New York, Changing NYC Neighborhoods, and the major resource OASIS (the Open Accessible Space Information System).

 NYC OpenData supplies many sets of public data produced by City agencies and other City organizations.